At Nikki Beach Midtown on Wednesday, June 6th, Celebrity Talent Booker Marcia Tovsky hosted The 18th Annual Pre Daytime Emmy

 to Broadway in 2008.

 brought the Scottish Highlands to Bridgehampton for their sold out Benefit Dinner.
 Tartans were spotted in the crowd in kilts and wraps as guests turned up to honor George Benedict and raise money for the recreation center.
 The bar and cocktail area were packed several guests deep under the tent on Cynthia and Dennis Suskind's lawn as we waded our way through to chat with Bob Bill, Tom Fanning, Mayor Mark Epley, Judge Ed Burke, Darra Goldstein, Heather Saskas

 Silent auction items filled tables running the perimeter of the tent, including Gift Certificates to Bamboo Restaurant, tickets for the Today Show

 , The Late Show with David Letterman

-, The US Open, and the Hampton Classic, as well as golf outings for local courses including Sebonac Golf Club, Southampton Golf Club, and Maidstone
+, and the Hampton Classic, as well as golf outings for local courses including Sebonac Golf Club, Southampton Golf Club, and Maidstone

 Golf Club.
 With His and Her bikes from Rotations and ties from Hampton Handmade Ties they could have filled a few tables with dad themed gifts for those still looking for that perfect fathers' day gift.